NORDIC STOCKS - Factors to watch on Jan 30

 May 25 U.S. stocks rose on Thursday, with the S&P 500 and Nasdaq Composite scaling new highs, buoyed by strong earnings reports from the embattled retailer sector.

-(Adds Sandvik) The following stocks may be affected by newspaper reports and other factors on Monday:
+(Adds Neste) The following stocks may be affected by newspaper reports and other factors on Monday:

 FRONTLINE